Please see the guidelines page for complete information.

 What types of projects/products does VentureWell fund?

 Some examples include medical or healthcare-related devices; products to aid in poverty alleviation or address basic human needs; and clean/green technologies.
-We mostly fund physical or engineered products, but have funded software or mobile products that fulfill the other criteria.

 We are currently students but one or both of us are graduating—can we still apply?